jameswquinn/Webpack-Preact-Jest-Starter/README.md

 ### Option 1: One-Click Deploy with Vercel

-Click the "Deploy with Vercel" button above to create a new GitHub repo, clone this project, and deploy to Vercel in one click.
+Click the "Deploy with Vercel" button at the top of this README to create a new GitHub repo, clone this project, and deploy to Vercel in one click.

 ### Option 2: Manual Deployment